Launched on 5th January 2022, exactly 100 years after

-of Sir Ernest Shackleton, we launched the Shackleton
+the death of Sir Ernest Shackleton, the Shackleton Medal

-Medal for the Protection of the Polar Regions at the
+for the Protection of the Polar Regions is an annual

 We believe that if the Boss were alive today, rather

-than exploring the polar regions he so loved, he would
+than just exploring the polar regions he so loved, he

-be striving to the utmost to save them from the myriad
+would be striving to the utmost to save them from the

 Our panel of expert judges will consider all